If the relaxed Swiss way of life combined with a dose of Mediterranean culture appeals to you, then look no further than Italian Switzerland.

 Settle in the heart of Europe

-Ticino’s position at the centre of Europe means that all parts of the continent — north, south, east and west — are easily accessible.
+Ticino’s position at the centre of Europe means that all parts of the continent are easily accessible.
 Lugano has its own airport, and you can get train connections to many cities in Western Europe.
 Ticino’s proximity to Italy makes day trips or short breaks easy.
-Lugano is 15 minutes from the Italian border: Milan is only an hour away by train, the wine region of Piemonte two hours and the Italian Riviera just three hours.
+Lugano is 15 minutes from the Italian border.
+Milan is only an hour away by train, the wine region of Piemonte two hours, and the Italian Riviera just three hours.

 Since the opening of the Gotthard base tunnel — the world’s longest and deepest rail tunnel at 57 km — in May 2016, access to the Ticino canton has become even easier.
 The tunnel has vastly improved rail travel between northern and southern Europe, running underneath the Swiss Alps and forming part of a mainline rail connection stretching from the Netherlands to Italy.

-With journey times between Lugano and Zurich now trimmed by 45 minutes, expats working in the Zurich region can now settle in Ticino and commute to work without any hassle.
+With journey times between Lugano and Zurich now trimmed by 45 minutes, expats working in Zurich can settle in Ticino and commute without any hassle.

 Feel safe and secure in Switzerland

-Crime in Switzerland is generally low in comparison to other countries, with the country ranked as the seventh safest in the world.
-The Ticino canton is a safe zone within a secure country, with a lower crime rate than the Swiss national average and fewer crimes than in major cities.
-Although it’s always sensible to take precautions, the streets of Ticino are a peaceful environment and the likelihood that you will experience any crime is small.
+Crime in Switzerland is generally low in comparison to other countries.
+The country ranks as the seventh safest in the world.
+The Ticino canton is a safe zone within a secure country, with a lower crime rate than the national average.
+Although it’s always sensible to take precautions, the streets of Ticino are peaceful.

 Take advantage of the excellent Swiss international schools

-Switzerland is known for its high standards of education, and the Ticino canton boasts many excellent institutions, offering the chance to learn in a uniquely beautiful environment among students from across the world.
+Switzerland is renowned for its high educational standards.
+Ticino boasts many excellent institutions, offering the chance to learn in a uniquely beautiful environment.
 Facilities include the multilingual University of Italian Switzerland (Universita della Svizzera Italiana), the only Swiss university where the official language is Italian.
 Ticino is also home to several outstanding international schools, such as the International School of Ticino.

 Expats have many reasons to move to Switzerland, especially in the sunny region of Ticino: the quality of life, the weather, the culture and the education all make for a perfect place to settle with a family and start a new life.